Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Study Design

 \subsubsection{Attack Settings}

-We utilize the fine-tuned models described in Section \ref{TPTMCs} as the targets for our attacks and adapt the original implementations of the four attack approaches applied in this study.
+We use the fine-tuned models described in Section \ref{TPTMCs} as targets for our attacks and adapt the original implementations of the five attack approaches used in this study.
 To achieve this, we retain the default hyperparameter settings of these attack methods.
-For instance, ALERT evaluates 30 candidate substitutions for each identifier, while MHM uses a maximum of 100 iterations and considers 30 candidate identifiers in each iteration for substitution.
+For instance, ALERT evaluates 30 candidate substitutions per identifier, whereas MHM uses at most 100 iterations and considers 30 candidate identifiers per iteration for substitution.
 We consider the entire test set, consisting of $4,000$ instances, as the target for attacks in both vulnerability detection and clone detection tasks.
-For the code summarization task, we randomly select $4,000$ examples from the test set to serve as attack instances, maintaining consistency with the number of target instances used in the other two tasks \cite{du2023extensive}.
-Since the attack approaches selected in this study focus solely on identifier renaming when generating adversarial examples, we exclude test code snippets that do not contain identifiers.
+For the code summarization task, we randomly select $4,000$ examples from the test set as attack instances, consistent with the number of target instances used in the other two tasks \cite{du2023extensive}.
+Since the four identifier-renaming attack approaches selected in this study focus solely on identifier renaming when generating adversarial examples, we exclude test code snippets that do not contain identifiers.
 Additionally, we concentrate only on instances that models correctly predict before adversarial attacks, following the standard approach used in existing studies \cite{yang2022natural, zhang2020generating}.
-Finally, it is essential to emphasize that we compare the impact of model compression strategies on the robustness of compressed models using consistent experimental settings across all target models and subject systems in this study.
+If a model misclassifies a sample under standard conditions, further modification of that sample does not yield meaningful insights into the model’s vulnerability to adversarial perturbations.
+Consequently, incorrectly predicted samples are excluded when generating adversarial examples to ensure that reported attack success rates accurately reflect the capacity of perturbations to convert correct predictions into incorrect ones.
+Finally, it is essential to emphasize that we compare the impact of model compression strategies on the robustness of compressed models compared to their uncompressed counterparts using consistent experimental settings across all target models and subject systems in this study.